 It's simple.
 Use one sheet per month.
 Find the date, write the day of the week beside it, then what exercise you did and how long it took.
 Mark underneath the happy/sad faces what your mood was in the morning (M) and evening (E).

 Over time you may see patterns emerge.
 Notice the days you're feeling better and see what steps you're taking to feel that way.

-To avoid sabotaging your efforts, there are a couple things you might want to avoid.
-First, don't over think your decision.
-Don't agonize over picking the perfect program, just get out there and do something.
+To avoid sabotaging your efforts, there are a couple of things you might want to avoid.
+First, don't overthink your decision.
+Don't agonize over picking the perfect program; just get out there and do something.
 A 15-minute walk every day is a great place to start.
 As your body improves, you can explore more rigorous activities.